micahasmith/micahasmith.github.io/_posts/2014-12-22-coreos-cloud-config.md

 Let's run the etcd-ca tool.
 Since we built the tool in the last step, let's do `cd bin` in order to get into the build output's directory.

-To run etcd-ca, we do:
+To get the cert files we need out of etcd-ca, we do:

 - Run `./etcd-ca init`.
 It will ask for a password.
 When this is done, you will have a certificate authority
 - Run `/.etcd-ca new-cert mycert`.
 It will ask for a password, and when this is done you will have a new host identity.